Let fires burn

 TOBACCOWALA: The team fixed it really, really quickly, in terms of, put in at least a copy of the database.
 We absolutely not only were stressing about the situation, but very quickly trying to rectify it, to ensure that that scenario didn’t happen.

 HOFFMAN: Chernobyl is invigorating.
-Now that’s an experienced fire-fighter talking.
+Now that’s an experienced firefighter talking.
 Once she had that blaze under control, Selina worked her way down a long list of troubles.
-SurveyMonkey, like every fast-growing startup, had no marketing plan, no strategy for international users, and a mess of code that made every customization a headache.
-Selina, in turn, hired engineers, marketers, UI designers, translators—an army of specialists to clear away impediments to growth.
+SurveyMonkey, like every fast-growing startup, had no marketing plan, no strategy for international users, a rigid billing system that prevented some customers from paying for the service, and a mess of code that made every customization a headache.
+Selina, in turn, hired engineers, marketers, UI designers, translators – an army of specialists to clear away impediments to growth.

 But what I find fascinating about her story is the fire she left burning in the background.